jobovy/apogee/README.rst

 					apogeeObject_000+02.fits
 					...
 					apogeePlate.fits
+			vac/
+				apogee-rc/cat/
+					apogee-rc-DR12.fits
+					...
 	dr10/
 	   *similar to dr12/*

-**The apogee package will automatically attempt to download most of the data files, so provided you have setup SDSS_LOCAL_SAS_MIRROR and APOGEE_REDUX, you will not have to download data files yourself to get started.** If you have access to proprietary data, you have to setup a .netrc file with the correct login credentials (see `here
+**The apogee package will automatically attempt to download most of the data files, so provided you have setup SDSS_LOCAL_SAS_MIRROR and RESULTS_VERS, you will not have to download data files yourself to get started.** If you have access to proprietary data, you have to setup a .netrc file with the correct login credentials (see `here
 <https://trac.sdss3.org/wiki/Software/NetRc>`__).
 Please let me know